-Goodwill is comprised of expected synergies for the combined operations, including employees and customer relationships acquired in the Business Combination.
+Goodwill is comprised of expected synergies for the combined operations, including employees and customer relationships acquired in a business combination.
 The total amount of goodwill arising in the transaction was allocated to the Company's Wealth Management segment.
 The components of goodwill do not qualify as a separately recognized intangible asset.
 The Company will test for impairment annually to determine changes in goodwill at the Wealth Management reporting unit.
+The Company will also test goodwill for impairment in other periods if an event occurs or circumstances change such that it is more-likely-than-not to reduce the fair value of the reporting unit below its carrying amount.

-Below is a summary of the intangible assets acquired in the Acquisition:
+Below is a summary of the intangible assets acquired in the ALWP Acquisition:

-Acquisition Date Fair
+ALWP Acquisition Date Fair

 (Dollars in Thousands) Value Estimated Life (Years)

 Customer Relationships \$ 12,300 10

 Total Intangible Assets \$ 12,300